 I was in Thailand exactly after 15 years.
 While standing in the Visa on Arrival queue I was flipping through pages of my passport and realized in 1999 I had traveled to Thailand exactly on the same dates 21-27th July – weird coincidence.
 That was when I still working in the corporate world for a flamboyant American company that took us around the city and on cruises over a weekend.
-This time, I was on a Thailand Travel on the Invitation of the Tourism Authority of Thailand.
+This time, I was on a Thailand Travel at the Invitation of the Tourism Authority of Thailand.
 Kanchanaburi, Tiger Temple, Bridge of River Kwai, Hua Hin, and some classic Bangkok were on the itinerary this time.
 So here are some near first impressions from the trip:

 Thailand Travel First Impressions